-But Formal Opinion 493 explains that the Rule's scope "is not restricted to conduct that is severe or pervasive."
-Violations will "often be intentional and typically targeted at a particular individual or group of individuals."
-Far from reassuring, these qualifiers merely confirm that a lawyer can be disciplined for speech that is not necessarily intended to harm and that does not necessarily "target" a particular person or group.
-87
+Formal Opinion 493 explains that the Rule's scope "is not restricted to conduct that is severe or pervasive."86 Violations will "often be intentional and typically targeted at a particular individual or group of individuals."
+This merely confirms that a lawyer can be disciplined for speech that is not necessarily intended to harm and that does not necessarily "target" a particular person or group.87

-Formal Opinion 493 asserts that "[t]he Rule does not prevent a lawyer from freely expressing opinions and ideas on matters of public concern."
+Formal Opinion 493 claims that "[t]he Rule does not prevent a lawyer from freely expressing opinions and ideas on matters of public concern."
 But that is hardly reassuring because "matters of public concern" is a term of art in free speech jurisprudence that appears in the context of the broad limits that the government is allowed to place on its employees' free speech.
-The category actually provides less, rather than more, protection for free speech.
-88 And it may even reflect the alarming notion that lawyers' speech is akin to government speech, a topic that Professor Aviel briefly mentions in her article.
-89 If lawyers' speech is treated as if it is government speech, then lawyers have minimal protection for their speech.
+The category actually provides less, rather than more, protection for free speech.88 And it may even reflect the alarming notion that lawyers' speech is akin to government speech, a topic that Professor Aviel briefly mentions in her article.89 If lawyers' speech is treated as the government's speech, then lawyers have minimal protection for their speech.

-Formal Opinion 493 claims that ABA Model Rule 8.4(g) does not "limit a lawyer's speech or conduct in settings unrelated to the practice of law," but fails to grapple with just how broadly the Rule defines "conduct related to the practice of law," for example, to include social settings.
-90 In so doing, Formal Opinion 493 ignores the Court's instruction in Becerra that lawyers' professional speech-not just their speech "unrelated to the practice of law"-is protected by the First Amendment and triggers a strict scrutiny standard.
+Formal Opinion 493 claims that ABA Model Rule 8.4(g) does not "limit a lawyer's speech or conduct in settings unrelated to the practice of law," but fails to grapple with just how broadly the Rule defines "conduct related to the practice of law," for example, to include social settings.90 In so doing, Formal Opinion 493 ignores the Court's instruction in Becerra that lawyers' professional speech - not just their speech "unrelated to the practice of law" - is protected by the First Amendment under a strict scrutiny standard.

-Perhaps most baffling is the fact that Formal Opinion 493 fails to mention the Supreme Court's Becerra decision at all, even though Becerra was handed down two years earlier and has been frequently relied upon to analyze ABA Model Rule 8.4(g)'s constitutional deficiencies.
+Perhaps most baffling is the fact that Formal Opinion 493 fails to mention the Supreme Court's Becerra decision, even though it was handed down two years earlier and has been frequently relied upon to analyze ABA Model Rule 8.4(g)'s constitutional deficiencies.
 This lack of mention, let alone analysis, of Becerra is inexplicable.
 Formal Opinion 493 has a four-page section that discusses "Rule 8.4(g) and the First Amendment," yet never mentions the United States Supreme Court's most recent on-point decisions in Becerra, Matal, and Iancu.
-Burying its head in the sand does nothing to help the ABA fix its model rule's deep flaws.
-91
+Burying its head in the sand does nothing to help the ABA fix its model rule's deep flaws.91